clinton-hall/nzbToMedia/README.md

 	iv.
 Configure the remaining settings as describes in nzbToCouchPotato and nzbToSickBeard above.

-2. In Transmission go to Preferences->Transfers->Management
+2. In Transmission add the TorrentToMedia.py script to run on downlaod complete.

 	i.
-Select the script to run on download complete.
+On some systems go to Preferences->Transfers->Management Select the script to run on download complete.

-		/usr/local/utorrent/nzbToMedia/TorrentToMedia.py.
+		/usr/local/transmission/nzbToMedia/TorrentToMedia.py

+	ii.
+On other systems you will need to edit settings.json (usually /etc/transmission-daemon/settings.json).
+		Edit while the daemon is not running.

+    		"script-torrent-done-enabled": true,
+    		"script-torrent-done-filename": "/usr/local/transmission/nzbToMedia/TorrentToMedia.py",

+3. Output from TorrentToMedia will be logged where the scripts reside, in a file called "postprocess.log"